Best Tokyo Hotels for First Time Visitors from Mid-Range to Boutique and Luxury

 Along with Shinjuku, Shibuya screams Tokyo thanks to its famous Shibuya Crossing, a diagonal pedestrian ‘scramble’ crossing which millions of people cross a day (where we once did a late night photo shoot in the rain), watched over by enormous video screens, towers of department stores such as Shibuya 109, tree-lined shopping avenue of Omotesandō with its upmarket malls and luxury stores, the youthful street fashion shopping quarter of Harajuku and crowded Takeshita Street, and Dōgen-zaka’s love hotels.
 And when you need to escape the busy streets, there’s lovely Yoyogi Park and Meiji Shrine, and Shinjuku Gyoen, the former Imperial gardens, now a public park.

-This stylish boutique hotel is an absolute stunner with cool, contemporary décor that feels more Japanese than most and individually decorated rooms that feel more like apartments than hotel accommodations.
+Stylish boutique hotel, Trunk, is an absolute stunner with cool, contemporary décor that feels more Japanese than most and individually decorated rooms that feel more like apartments than hotel accommodations.
 Spacious rooms are decorated in neutral shades with carpet, white tiled bathrooms, and plenty of natural woods.
 Each category is very different to the next, so choose carefully: some come with large garden terraces dripping with greenery, some with the addition of barbecues and outdoor white tiled bathrooms.
 (If you don’t book a private balcony, there’s also a shared garden you can enjoy.)
 The Dining Suite has a beautiful kitchen and table for six for entertaining, while the Living Suite has two long, large sofas, a bar, a record turntable, vintage magazines, and books.
 All come with lovely robes, beautiful toiletries and there’s free WiFi.
 Excellent English speaking staff, an informative local guide, and a great location in the heart of Shibuya, just minutes from hipster-central Harajuku, and a 10-minute walk to JR Shibuya Station, make this one of the best Tokyo hotels for first time visitors.
 Meiji Jingu Shrine is a 10-minute saunter from Trunk while the Nezu Museum is just a 15-minute bus ride away.

 5-31 Jingumae, Shibuya-Ku, Tokyo, Japan